FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/partners.md

 for cloud offerings categorized at LI-SaaS, Low, or Moderate.

-Federal agency authorizing official (AO) representatives, and contractors working on their behalf, may request temporary (60-day) access to a CSO’s repository for the purpose of reviewing the authorization package in order to inform a risk-based authorization decision.
+Federal agency authorizing official (AO) representatives, and contractors working on their behalf, may request temporary (60-day) access to a CSO's repository for the purpose of reviewing the authorization package in order to inform a risk-based authorization decision.
 Access requests are submitted to FedRAMP via the